Turning in the landscape: a new mechanism for generating Primordial Black Holes: Abstract

 \section{Abstract}

-We propose a new model-independent mechanism for producing Primordial Black Holes from a period of multi-field inflation.
-The required enhancement of primordial fluctuations compared to their value at CMB scales naturally occurs when the inflationary trajectory in the landscape exhibits a limited period of strongly non-geodesic motion.
-Such trajectories with multiple dynamical fields are motivated by the search for ultraviolet completions of inflation.
-We study analytically and numerically how the parameters describing the bending impact the primordial fluctuations power spectrum and the mass function of Primordial Black Holes.
-Our mechanism has the potential of exhibiting unique features accessible to observation through its Primordial Black Hole spectrum and stochastic background of gravitational waves, offering a precious glimpse at the dynamics of inflation in the landscape.
+We propose a new model-independent mechanism for producing primordial black holes from a period of multi-field inflation.
+This requires an enhancement of primordial fluctuations at short scales compared to their value at CMB scales.
+We show that such an amplification naturally occurs when the inflationary trajectory exhibits a strong turn, that is a limited period during which the trajectory strongly deviates from a geodesic in field space, and is sufficient for subsequently producing primordial black holes with the abundance to be all or a fraction of dark matter.
+Our mechanism is generic to models of inflation realized in a multi-dimensional field space with an overlying potential and geometry, also referred to as the inflationary landscape, as arises in embeddings of inflation in high-energy theories.
+We study analytically and numerically how the duration and the strength of the turn impact the primordial fluctuation power spectrum and the abundance of primordial black holes.
+Our mechanism has the potential of exhibiting unique features accessible to observation through the primordial black hole spectrum and the stochastic background of gravitational waves, offering a precious glimpse at the dynamics of inflation.